vikingdata/articles/databases/mysql/mysql_gtid_replication.md

 * On master in mysql
 ```
 reset master; -- removes gitd settings from master
-drop user if exists 'repl'@'%';
-drop user if exists 'remote'@'%';
-CREATE USER if not exists 'repl'@'%' IDENTIFIED BY 'repl';
-GRANT REPLICATION SLAVE ON *.* TO 'repl'@'%';

-CREATE USER if not exists 'remote'@'%' IDENTIFIED BY 'bad_password';
-GRANT all privileges ON *.* TO 'remote'@'%';

 drop database if exists rep_test;
 create database rep_test;
 ```